eth-easl/pecan-experiments/experiments/pecan/README.md

 All commands below are intended to be executed on the remote TPU VM as deployed via the `create_tpu_vm.sh` script.
 If you have not already done so, `ssh` into it using `gcloud alpha compute tpus tpu-vm ssh --zone europe-west4-a atc24-ae-<TPU_name>`

+### Kick-the-tires and ResNet

 For the initial `kick-the-tires` phase please go through steps 1-6 ("Getting Started" example).
-For the `full evaluation` of the artifact, please complete steps.
+For the `full evaluation` of the ResNet experiment, please complete steps.

 1. **Activate tmux window**.
 Since some of our experiments can take long to run, make sure to set up a terminal multiplexer such as `tmux` in case your connection is interrupted.
 A very short introduction can be found at the end of this readme.
 2. **Activate the Artifact Eval virtual environment** `source ~/atc_venv/bin/activate`